MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 KEY TAKEAWAYS

-• Qualifying income is your gross turnover before expenses, and CIS deductions made by your contractor do not reduce this figure
+• Measure your qualifying income on your gross turnover before expenses.
+CIS deductions made by your contractor do not reduce this figure, so it will be higher than the amount you actually receive.

-• You must keep digital records, submit four quarterly updates per year, and file a final declaration by 31 January
+• Keep digital records, submit four quarterly updates a year and file a final declaration by 31 January.
+A spreadsheet is acceptable if paired with HMRC-recognised bridging software.

-• HMRC will not issue penalty points for late quarterly updates during the 2026/27 grace year, but late annual returns and late tax payments are fully penalised from day one
+• HMRC will not issue penalty points for late quarterly updates during the 2026/27 tax year, but a late tax return or late payment is penalised from the start.

 Making Tax Digital for Income Tax(MTD ITSA) is HMRC's initiative to move the UK tax system online.
 The goal is straightforward: reduce errors, improve accuracy, and give both taxpayers and HMRC a clearer, more real-time picture of income and tax liabilities.